Chart Color Schemes

 Lightsview demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Lightsview is significantly higher than broader benchmarks.
-46.2% of residents aged 15 and above hold university qualifications, compared to 19.8% in the SA4 region and 25.7% in South Australia as a whole.
-This gives the area a substantial educational advantage.
-Bachelor degrees are the most common at 29.8%, followed by postgraduate qualifications (13.5%) and graduate diplomas (2.9%).
+Educational attainment in Lightsview is notably higher than broader benchmarks.
+As of the latest data, 46.2% of residents aged 15 years and above hold university qualifications, compared to 19.8% in the SA4 region and 25.7% in the state as a whole.
+This significant educational advantage positions Lightsview favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 29.8%, followed by postgraduate qualifications (13.5%) and graduate diplomas (2.9%).

-Trade and technical skills are also prominent, with 25.2% of residents aged 15 and above holding vocational credentials – advanced diplomas (10.0%) and certificates (15.2%).
-Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
+Trade and technical skills are also prominent, with 25.2% of residents aged 15 years and above holding vocational credentials – advanced diplomas (10.0%) and certificates (15.2%).
+Educational participation is notably high in Lightsview, with 29.2% of residents currently enrolled in formal education.
 This includes 9.1% in tertiary education, 8.9% in primary education, and 4.4% pursuing secondary education.
-However, educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education